ivan-kiselev/datadog-assignment/README.md

 For generating dummy logs I used [flog](https://github.com/mingrammer/flog) utility.

-On my system `flog` was able to write ~250k/s CLF entries at the top to the same file being run as `./flog -l >> /tmp/access.log`, and `clf-parser` was perfectly capable of handling this load, I didn't test any further considering that parsing, analyzing and reflecting stats on `~250k/s` entries is more than enough as the first iteration of this software, but I'd suggest it's not a limit.
+On my system `flog` was able to write ~250k/s CLF entries at the top to the same file being run as `./flog -l >> /tmp/access.log`, and `clf-parser` was perfectly capable of handling this load, I didn't test any further considering that parsing, analyzing and reflecting stats on `~250k/s` entries is more than enough as the first iteration of this software, but I'd suggest it's not the limit.

 Memory consumption is quite static if the log rate doesn't change, but also depends on the configuration you pass to the binary: